ldmckeen/span-ldmckeen-league-ranking/README.md

 i.e Sample Files to test are stored in ./sample_input For use with a command line input as comma and newline seperated text `python span_index.py <cmd input as stringed parameter one match result per line>`
+####Environment Variables
+Make sure to add your own Environment Variable file with the necessary Variables i.e .env (see .env.template for an example of the env variables used)

 To Note:
 Application Code resides in the application folder